Skip to main content

 What is motivation?

-Motivation is a crucial element of our societies that many teachers, business leaders, sports coaches and managers seek to develop.
-By definition, it is an energy that causes people to start, maintain or stop something that is difficult or unpleasant to do or stop.
-In so doing, it allows progress to be made toward a given goal, even in the face of troublesome internal or external factors: fatigue, time constraints, the desire to do something else, etc.
+Motivation is a crucial element in our societies that many teachers, business leaders, sports coaches and managers seek to promote.
+By definition, it is the energy that pushes us to start, maintain or stop doing an action that is difficult or unpleasant to perform or complete.
+Motivation enables progress towards a given objective, even when challenging internal or external factors are at play, such as fatigue, time constraints, the desire to do something else, etc.

-Motivation, etymologically “setting in motion”, can be defined as a function that activates and directs behaviour towards a goal.
+Motivation, etymologically ‘to set in motion’, can be defined as a function that activates and directs behaviour towards a goal.

-According to decision theory, which attempts to rationally describe the modalities leading an individual to make a decision, the direction and intensity of behaviour are adjusted so as to maximize the expected benefit while minimizing the cost.
-In other words, the level of motivation for a given task (e.g. playing sport) corresponds to the difference between what this action will bring, the satisfaction of the objective achieved (better health, lower stress levels, etc., here) and what it will cost, the mental or physical hardships of the action (need to go to the place where the sport is practised, need to be physically active, etc.).
+According to decision theory, which attempts to rationally describe the procedures that lead an individual to make a decision, the direction and intensity of behaviour are adjusted to maximise the expected benefit, while minimising cost.
+In other words, our level of motivation for a given task (for example, doing a sport) corresponds to the difference between what this action will give us – the satisfaction of achieving an objective (better health, lower stress levels, etc.), and what it will cost us – the mental or physical difficulty of the action (having to travel to the place where the sport is played, needing to expend physical energy, etc.).

-According to this theory, a rational choice is to select the stock with the highest net worth, which is the maximum difference between expected benefits and costs.
+According to this theory, a rational choice would be to choose the action with the highest net value; the action with the maximum difference between anticipated benefits and costs.

 Un oiseau en origami